-We recommend that netCDF files that follow these conventions indicate this by setting the NUG defined global attribute Conventions to the string value "CF-1.6".
+We recommend that netCDF files that follow these conventions indicate this by setting the NUG defined global attribute Conventions to the string value "CF-1.3" "CF-1.4" "CF-1.5" "CF-1.6" "CF-1.7".
 The string is interpreted as a directory name relative to a directory that is a repository of documents describing sets of discipline-specific conventions.
-The conventions directory name is currently interpreted relative to the directory pub/netcdf/Conventions/ on the host machine ftp.unidata.ucar.edu.
-The web based versions of this document are linked from the netCDF Conventions web page.
+The conventions directory name is currently interpreted relative to the directory pub/netcdf/ Conventions/ on the host machine ftp.unidata.ucar.edu.
+The web based versions of this document are linked from the netCDF Conventions web page5. netCDF Conventions web page 6.